tsekula/Picky-try-1/docs/Components.md

   - Fetches image data from the Data Storage Service
   - Displays results from the Search Service

-### 7. User Interface Component
+### 8. User Interface Component
-- **Functionality**: Manages overall user interaction, including search input and results display.
+- **Functionality**: Manages overall user interaction, including authentication, search input, and results display.
 - **Challenges**:
   - Creating an intuitive and responsive design
   - Implementing voice input for search queries
 - **Interactions**:
   - Communicates with all other components to coordinate user actions and display results

-### 8. Metadata Management Component
+### 9. Metadata Management Component
-- **Functionality**: Allows users to manually add or edit metadata for images.
+- **Functionality**: Allows users to manually add or edit metadata for images in their private gallery.
 - **Challenges**:
   - Designing a user-friendly interface for efficient metadata entry
   - Ensuring data consistency and validation